phax/ph-diver/README.md

 v4.2.2 - work in progress
 * Updated to ph-commons 12.3.5
+* The well known pre-release version classifiers `alpha`, `beta`, `milestone` and `rc` are now ordered BEFORE the respective final release version, as in `1.0.0-rc1` &lt; `1.0.0`.
+  Previously a version with a classifier was always ordered after the same version without one, so a release candidate was considered *newer* than its own release, and the pseudo versions `latest` and `latest-release` resolved to the release candidate.
+  The complete ordering is now `SNAPSHOT < alpha < beta < milestone < rc < release < any other classifier` - see the new section *Version Classifier Ordering* in this document
+* Added the new enum `EDVRPreReleaseQualifier` that contains the well known pre-release version classifiers
+* All pre-release classifiers except `SNAPSHOT` may be followed by a number, which is compared numerically, so that `1.0.0-rc9` is correctly ordered before `1.0.0-rc10`
+* The pre-release version classifiers are now matched case insensitively.
+This also applies to `DVRVersion.isStaticSnapshotVersion`, so `1.0.0-snapshot` is now recognized as a SNAPSHOT version, and is excluded by the `latest-release` pseudo version.
+  Note that this affects the ordering and the SNAPSHOT detection only - the version itself is still case sensitive, hence `1.0.0-RC1` and `1.0.0-rc1` remain two different versions
+* Note: classifiers that are none of the well known pre-release classifiers are unaffected and keep being compared as Strings.
+That especially includes revision letters like in `1.3.6-a` and numeric classifiers like in `1.4.0-03`, which are both still ordered after the respective release version
 * Fixed the handling of purely numeric version classifiers like in `1.4.0-03`.
   Previously the string representation `1.4-03` could not be parsed back, because `Version.parse` takes the numeric `03` as the micro version number, resulting in `1.4.3`.
   `DVRVersion` now falls back to the strict version layout `major[.minor[.micro]][-classifier]` (via the new `Version.parseStrictOrNull`), so `1.4-03`, `1.4.0-03` and `1.4.0.03` all lead to the same version, and `getAsString ()` is round trip safe again.